localcode/rhinopythonscripts/README.md

     print directory
 ```

-to add a folder to `sys.path`, assuming you already have the `import sys` line:
+To add a folder to `sys.path`, assuming you already have the `import sys` line:

 ```python
 sys.path.append("path/to/my/folder/that/contains/python/scripts")